by Howard Fosdick © FolkFluteWorld.com

 Most of these pieces play a few notes.
 But they won't play an entire musical scale, and they don't play in tune.
 These are best termed whistles, instead of ocarinas or true vessel flutes.

 Again, the dead giveaway that you're buying a whistle rather than a true musical instrument is by the symmetrical spacing of the same-sized holes.
-Take a close look at these non-musical whistles:
+Here are a few examples:

 Okay, it's time for your final exam.
-Here's a photo of an authentic Ebay listing.
+Here's a photo from an authentic Ebay listing.
 Is this flute playable?

 First off, notice that the listing poses this flute inside a Johannes Adler box labeled "The World's Finest Recorder."
 But look close, and you notice that this item has only 6 fingering holes on top.
 That's not a recorder.
 Recorders have 7 top holes (some of which may be double-holes).